mentalfaculty/LLVS/README.md

 The easiest way to get started with LLVS is using Xcode 11 or later, which supports the Swift Package Manager (SPM).

-To add LLVS, choose _File > Swift Packages > Add Package Dependency..._.
-Put the minimum version you require (eg 0.3.0), and add the package.
-You can choose which frameworks to include in your target.
+1. To add LLVS, choose _File > Swift Packages > Add Package Dependency..._.
+2. Enter the LLVS repo URL: [https://github.com/mentalfaculty/LLVS](https://github.com/mentalfaculty/LLVS)
+3. Now enter the minimum version you require (eg 0.3.0), and add the package.
+4. Select your project in the Xcode source list on the left.
+5. Select your app target and go to the _General_ tab.
+6. Add the frameworks you need to your app target in the _Frameworks, Libraries, and Embedded Content_ (_e.g._ LLVS, LLVSCloudKit).

 ### Swift Package Manager